What are the admission requirements? What if I don’t meet those requirements?

 Students seeking test-optional admittance should indicate that on their application for admission or reach out to firstname.lastname@example.org.

 If you do not meet the minimum admission requirements, that does not automatically disqualify you from being admitted.
 If either your GPA or ACT, SAT, or CLT scores are below admission requirements, you will enter the Committee Review Process, in which you will be asked to write a letter to the Academic Committee explaining how you plan to be successful as a college student at FHU.
 You will also be asked to provide two academic reference letters from a former teacher, guidance counselor, or someone else who knows you in an academic context.

 When should I apply and when will I know if I’ve been accepted?

-You can apply as early as your junior year of high school.
-Once you have submitted your application you should have your guidance counselor send a minimum 3-year transcript and any ACT/SAT scores that you have up to this point.
+You may apply to FHU once you have completed your junior year of high school.
+Once you have submitted your application you should have your guidance counselor send a minimum 3-year transcript and any ACT,SAT, or CLT scores that you have up to this point.
 Once we have received your application, transcript(s), and test score(s), we will evaluate your scores against admission criteria.
-If you are admitted, you will receive a letter of acceptance 7-10 days after all items are received.
+If you are admitted, you will receive a letter of acceptance.

 When can I register for classes?

 Every spring and summer the Office of Admissions hosts early registration events for incoming new students for the following fall.
 These events allow you to schedule a time to meet with an academic advisor and register for your fall classes.
 If you can’t join us for one of these early registration events, you can register over the phone.
 If you choose to register over the phone, notify your admissions counselor so he or she can send your file to the Office of Academic Success for evaluation.
 Once the academic advisor evaluates your file, he or she will write an academic prescription for you with course recommendations and contact you about setting up a registration appointment.